Lucas3oo/top-50-tools-and-libs/README.md

 https://micronaut.io.
 It also has support for the repository pattern in Micronaut-data.

 ### NestJS
-Like Spring boot but for Node.js backends in TyepScript. https://nestjs.com.
+Like Spring boot but for Node.js backends in TypeScript. https://nestjs.com.
 REST controllers look very simlar the corresponding in Spring boot and it has a repository layer (via TypeORM) similar to Spring-data and you will also use dependecy injection.

 ### Mapstruct
 Mapping between DTOs and entities.
 Uses annotation processing and integrates nicly with Spring/Micronaut and Microprofile/CDI. https://mapstruct.org